UTMediaCAT/post-processor/README.md

 # Post-processor
 Handling post processing for result from domain crawler or twitter crawler
-  - the actual post-processor is under `/post_processor/`
+  - the post-processor scripts are under `/processor/`
+	- the old back-end scripts are in `/archived/`
 	- `/utils/` are for helper scripts